ATanghplp/HartreeInterview/README.md

-# Hartree Technical Exercise
+# Hartree Technical

+Below is a series of questions targeted at testing your technical skills using Python and Excel.

+Author: Aleksndr Tang

 ## Introduction

-Below is a series of questions targeted at testing your technical skills using Python and Excel.